-The bound in (28) is based on the fact that the rank of a the codeword difference matrix of a given pairwise error event cannot be larger than the minimum number of non-zero rows.
-The application of the Singleton bound [25] to the minimum number of non-zero rows (interpreted as the Hamming distance of the code) leads the result shown in (28) [37,42-44].
-Since the bound (28) was derived for the non-ARQ case, we will compare it with our results by letting L = 1 in (25).
+The bound in (28) is based on the fact that the rank of a the codeword difference matrix of a given pairwise error event cannot be larger than the minimum number of nonzero rows.
+The application of the Singleton bound [7] to the minimum number of nonzero rows (interpreted as the Hamming distance of the code) leads to the result shown in (28) [15], [23]-[25].
+Because the bound (28) was derived for the non-ARQ case, we will compare it with our results by letting L = 1 in (25).
 An important assumption made in the derivation of (28) is that a signal constellation of cardinality $2^Q$ is used for signaling at each transmit antenna.
-Under this assumption, the Singleton bound and the rank criterion give rise to the PEP diversity bound (28).
-In our case, we do not restrict the signals out of each transmit antenna to belong to a constellation of size $2^Q$ , but rather, allow for more freedom in the system by linearly modulating (combining) $MN_tT 2^Q$ -ary symbols of the fixed signal constellation Q to be transmitted over MT channel uses, as shown in Section II-B. Figure 6 compares the Singleton bound (28) with our main result (25).
-As we see, even in the case of M = 1 our bound yields a larger exponent.
-This effect was also observed in [22] for the quasi-static MIMO channel.
+Under this assumption, the Singleton bound and the rank criterion give rise to the pairwise error probability (PEP) diversity bound (28).
+In our case, we do not restrict the signals out of each transmit antenna to belong to a constellation of size $2^Q$ , but rather allow for more freedom in the system by linearly modulating (combining) $MN_tT \ 2^Q$ -ary symbols of the fixed signal constellation Q to be transmitted over MT channel uses, as shown in Section II-B. Fig. 3 compares the Singleton bound (28) with our main result (25).
+As we see, even in the case of M = 1, our bound yields a larger exponent.
+This effect was also observed in [5] for the quasi-static MIMO channel.